feranick/readTrafficSigns/README.md

 # readTrafficSigns

 Features:
+1. Prediction using uploaded images or from webcam
-1. Save models
+2. Save models
-2. Decoupled train/predict (with GUI for the latter)
+3. Decoupled train/predict (with GUI for the latter)
-3. Support for embedded platforms (Coral/EdgeTPU, tensorflow lite)
+4. Support for embedded platforms (Coral/EdgeTPU, tensorflow lite)
-4. Installable setup.py
+5. Installable setup.py

-To do:
-1. INI file for configuration parameters
+6. INI file for configuration parameters (no need to change the source once installed)
-2. Pull live images from camera.

 Current:
 Based on the code available here: